-The energy deposition in the mercury target has been estimated using information from a detailed calculation.
-The magnitude of the thermal and mechanical transients has then been calculated.
-Figure 3-6 shows longitudinal and radial distributions of energy density per incident proton for a beam of 0.1-mm radius.
-The energy deposited is 3.1 kJ per spill, of which 860 J goes into heat of vaporization and 2240 J goes into instantaneous (i.e. constant-volume) heating of the vapor.
+of energy density per incident proton for a beam of 0.1-mm radius.
+The energy deposited is 3.1 kJ per spill, of which 860 J goes into heat of vaporization and 2240 J goes into instantaneous (i.e., constant-volume) heating of the vapor.
 The pressure and temperature after expansion into the vessel volume are approximately 30 psi and 180°C. Even if these estimates are somewhat low, they suggest that there is no major problem in this respect.
 The critical consideration is the local instantaneous pressure and temperature at the beam windows.

-Both the radiological and chemical toxicity of the target are matters of concern.
-The design incorporates reasonable shielding, redundant sealed containment, and maintenance-free installation.
+Both the radiological and chemical toxicity of the target The design incorporates reasonable matters of concern. are sealed containment, and maintenance-free shielding, redundant installation.
 The only manipulation required for an activated target will be an infrequent total replacement.
-The target has no support requirements other than a closed-loop cooling system.
-The concerns of radiation-safety specialists have been included in the criteria that have resulted in the schematic design presented.
+The target has support requirements other than a closed-loop cooling no The concerns of radiation-safety specialists have been system. included in the criteria that have resulted in the schematic design presented.
 A prototype target will be fabricated and tested in the coming months.

-Table 3-II summarizes the target design parameters.
+Table VII summarizes the target design parameters.